statamic/docs/content/collections/knowledge-base/storing-entries-in-a-database.md

 ## The Model

-Naturally, since we're using Eloquent, we'll need a model.
+Since we're using Eloquent, we need a [model](https://laravel.com/docs/8.x/eloquent#defining-models).
+Let's set one up.

 ``` php
 <?php